Racquell-G/tessera/README.md

 Day 8: Began working on re-wireframing the My Profile page after the inital one.

 Day 9: Modified events page a little so that it doesn't get overcrowded.
-Also began working on my profile page.
+Also began working on my profile page as well as a checkout button that will most likely incorporate Stripe for payments.